- General Education CLAS Core courses and earning a degree

 Placement test scores by themselves do not result in earned credit hours or in a waiver of the World Languages General Education requirement.

 Students cannot choose the Pass/Non-pass (P/N) option for any courses that they are taking to satisfy GE CLAS Core requirements.
-(A student can choose the P/N grading option for a Core course if taking it as an elective; the credit earned, however, will not be applied to the Core requirements.)
+A student may choose the P/N grading option for a Core course if taking it as an elective; the credit earned, however, will not be applied to the Core requirements.
+Courses with S/F or S/U grading that are approved for Core status by the College may be used to satisfy Core requirements.
+Note: Special P/N course policies applied for the spring 2020 semester only that allowed students to choose the P/N grading option for any regularly graded course.
+Courses taken for P/N grades during the spring 2020 semester count towards curricular, major, minor, certificate, academic progress, general education, and graduation requirements.

-If a student takes a course that is approved in more than one General Education requirement area, the student may choose which Core requirement the course will satisfy by requesting Graduation Analysis to apply the course to the chosen area.
+If a student takes a course that is approved in more than one General Education requirement area, the student may choose which Core requirement the course will satisfy by contacting their advisor or sending a request to Graduation Services to apply the course to the chosen area.
+However, except in the case of Sustainability, one course may fulfill only one General Education requirement.

-With the exception of the World Languages requirement, students may not use more than three courses from any one department to complete the GE CLAS Core requirements.
+With the exception of the World Languages requirement, students may not use more than three courses from any one department to complete the General Education CLAS Core requirements.

 Courses that may be repeated for credit are at times approved for GE Core status.
-Students may repeat these courses for credit, but the credit may be applied to only one GE CLAS Core requirement.
-In other words, students may not use credit earned from a repeatable course to fulfill more than one requirement.
+Students may repeat these courses for credit, but the credit may be applied to only one CLAS Core requirement.
+In other words, students may not use credit earned from a repeat course to fulfill more than one CLAS Core requirement.

-Students in the University Honors program may enroll in special honors sections of GE CLAS Core courses.
+Students in the University Honors program may enroll in special honors sections of General Education CLAS Core courses.
 The University Honors program also offers some honors seminars that satisfy a number of Core requirements.

-Students with documented learning or physical disabilities may need accommodations in order to complete the GE CLAS Core.
-Accommodations are arranged by Student Disability Services in consultation with instructors, departments, and the Office of Academic Programs & Student Development.
-Please contact Peter Hubbard for additional information.
+Students with documented learning or physical disabilities may need accommodations in order to complete the General Education CLAS Core.
+Accommodations are arranged by Student Disability Services in consultation with instructors and departments.
 In order to receive accommodations, students with disabilities should consult Student Disability Services as soon as they receive acceptance of admission.

 Do I have to satisfy all of the General Education CLAS Core requirements?

 Yes.
-In order to graduate with a degree from the College of Liberal Arts and Sciences you must satisfy all of the requirements of the GE CLAS Core.
+In order to graduate with a degree from the College of Liberal Arts and Sciences you must satisfy all of the requirements of the General Education CLAS Core.
 Students, however, have many options for how to complete these requirements.

 Can I satisfy a Core requirement through examinations?

-CLAS accepts some credit from standardized exams, such as Advanced Placement, for certain areas of the GE CLAS Core.
-See this page for further information on exams accepted by CLAS and the scores required.
+CLAS accepts some credit from standardized exams, such as Advanced Placement (AP), for certain areas of the CLAS Core.
+See Credit by Exam Options for further information about exams accepted by CLAS and the scores required.

-The GE CLAS Core World Languages component may be fulfilled through a combination of a successful placement test and an appropriate score on the proficiency exam if the language is taught at UI or through a different method of testing if UI does not offer the language.
-Other options for for fulfilling this requirement are also offered.
+The GE CLAS Core World Languages component may be fulfilled through a combination of an appropriate score on the UI online course placement test and a passing score on the UI one-on-one proficiency interview if the language is taught at UI, or possibly through a different method of testing if UI does not offer the language.
+See GE CLAS Core: World Languages for additional information.

 Can I use the same course to satisfy more than one Core requirement?

-No. A single course may only fulfill one requirement.
+If you enter UI during Summer 2022 or afterwards, you will need to fulfill the Sustainability requirement.
+This requirement also counts for a second GE requirement, such as in Natural Sciences or in Historical Perspectives, for example.
+In any other situation, however, a single course may only fulfill one requirement.
 If you take a course that is approved in more than one GE Core area, the Registrar will place the course on your degree audit in the first uncompleted category for which the course is approved.
-You may request that the course be moved to another category for which it is approved by emailing Graduation Analysis.
+You may request that the course be moved to another category for which it is approved by contacting your advisor or emailing Graduation Services.

-Can I use the P/N, S/F, or S/U grading options when satisfying Core requirements?
+Can I use the P/N grading option when satisfying Core requirements?

 Can I use that same course to satisfy a requirement of my major, minor, or certificate program?

-If the course is approved for GE CLAS Core and is also a requirement for a major, minor, or certificate, you may use that same course to satisfy these multiple requirements.
-However, many programs limit multiple counting for non-GE courses, especially certificate programs.
-Talk to your advisor for more information.
+If the course is approved for the General Education CLAS Core and is also a requirement for a major, minor, or certificate, you may use that same course to satisfy these multiple requirements.
+However, some majors, minors, or certificates may limit multiple counting of non-GE courses.
+Be sure to communicate with your advisor for more information.

 How many courses may I use from a single department to satisfy the CLAS Core requirements?